-- A personal trainer without a niche generally has clients that show less loyalty because there isn’t a connection over a specific area of fitness.
+- A personal trainer without a niche generally has less loyal clients because there isn’t a connection over a specific fitness area.

-When it comes to the question of “When should I find a nice and specialize” well, that’s pretty difficult to answer.
+When it comes to the question of “When should I find a nice and specialized” well, that’s pretty difficult to answer.

-That’s because every personal trainer’s career will happen at a different pace to their peers.
+That’s because every personal trainer’s career will happen at a different pace from their peers.

-There are a few guidelines, however, that you can follow to help you make that important decision of when to specialize and make yourself a niche trainer.
+However, you can follow a few guidelines to help you decide when to specialize and make yourself a niche trainer.

 How to decide on your niche

 Deciding on your niche might seem a little daunting, but it certainly doesn’t have to be.